-15. \$17 from the \$30 fee for a certificate of title for an off-highway, allterrain vehicle, or off-highway motorcycle to the Off-Highway Vehicle Trails Fund.

-- 16. All of the \$30 fee for an expedited certificate of title to the Motor Vehicle License Plate Fund. - 17.
+- 15.\$17 from the \$30 fee for a certificate of title for an off-highway, all-terrain vehicle, or off-highway motorcycle to the Off-Highway Vehicle Trails Fund. - 16.
+All of the \$30 fee for an expedited certificate of title to the Motor Vehicle License Plate Fund. - 17.
 All money from the commercial distribution fee to the General Revenue Fund. - 18.
 All other money from certificates of title and filing of security interests to the General Revenue Fund. - 19.
-All revenue from driver's license and registration fee increases that take effect in the 2010 registration year to the Capital Projects Fund.
-(This distribution will not occur unless the Illinois Supreme Court reinstates the act that created it.) - 20.
+All revenue from driver's license and registration fee increases that take effect in the 2010 registration year to the Capital Projects Fund. - 20.
 All other money received by the Secretary of State from driver's license and motor vehicle registration fees to the Road Fund.